ahmadalwy3/ahmadalwy3/Dynamic-filtering:-rule-syntax.md

 The destination hostname corresponds to the hostname extracted from the URL of a remote resource which the web page is fetching (or trying to).

-The rule always automatically propagates to all subdomains of the source hostname and all subdomains of the destination hostname -- unless the rule is overridden by a narrower rule in one of the subodmains.
+A rule always automatically propagates to all subdomains of the source hostname and all subdomains of the destination hostname -- unless the rule is overridden by a narrower rule in one of the subodmains.

+Given that rules always propagate to subdomains, there is no need to prefix the hostname part with a wildcard `*.`, doing so is invalid and will cause the the rule to be discarded.

 The type is the type of the fetched resource.